sighmon/homekit-enviroplus/README.md

 ## Installation

+Install this on a Raspberry Pi, or test it on macOS.

 ### Setup

 1. Install [Go](http://golang.org/doc/install)
 1. Clone this project: `git clone https://github.com/sighmon/homekit-enviroplus` and then `cd homekit-enviroplus`
 1. Install the Go dependencies: `go get`
-1. Install and run the Python [enviroplus-exporter](https://github.com/sighmon/enviroplus_exporter)
+1. Install and run the Prometheus [enviroplus-exporter](https://github.com/sighmon/enviroplus_exporter)
 1. Optionally if you'd prefer a Docker container of the exporter, see: [balena-enviro-plus](https://github.com/sighmon/balena-enviro-plus)

 ### Build